Prelude to the Mishima Incident: 1969 (Shōwa 44)

 On October 25, the 25th anniversary of the death of Zenmei Hasuda (age at death, 41), a Japanese literature scholar, was held at Momoyama (桃山), a Ryōtei in Ogikubo, Suginami-ku along the Chūō Main Line, for Hasuda.
 Hasuda had highly praised Mishima's The Forest in Full Bloom (花ざかりの森, Hanazakari no Mori), written when he was 16, saying "This youthful author is a heaven-sent child of eternal Japanese history", and he had told Mishima before leaving for the battlefield, "I have entrusted the future of Japan to you."
 He then committed suicide with a pistol just after the end of the war in Johor Bahru, where he was stationed.
 In his speech at the memorial ceremony, Mishima said, "My only emotional support is Mr. Hasuda, and now I have no hesitations and dithering over," and "I've now reached the age that Mr. Hasuda was at that time."

 On October 31, at a meeting of the Tatenokai team leaders held at Mishima's residence, they discussed what to do next in the wake of the failure of the "10.21" plan.
 Morita, the leader of 1st team, suggested that the Tatenokai and the JSDF surround the National Diet Building and force them to propose constitutional amendment, but Mishima responded that this would be difficult to carry out due to issues with procuring weapons and the fact that the Diet was in session.

-On November 3, at 3 p.m., a parade was held on the rooftop of the National Theatre to celebrate the first anniversary of the founding of the Tatenokai, with former JGSDF Fuji School principal, former Lieutenant General Ikarii Junzō (碇井準三), as the person in reviewing stand, and actresses Eiko Muramatsu (村松英子) and Mitsuko Baisho presented bouquets to Mishima and others.
+On November 3, at 3 pm, a parade was held on the rooftop of the National Theatre to celebrate the first anniversary of the founding of the Tatenokai, with former JGSDF Fuji School principal, former Lieutenant General Ikarii Junzō (碇井準三), as the person in reviewing stand, and actresses Eiko Muramatsu (村松英子) and Mitsuko Baisho presented bouquets to Mishima and others.
 The parade began with Masakatsu Morita leading the way, and Masahiro Ogawa carrying the unit flag, and the parade music was performed by the JGSDF Fuji School Band.

-At the celebrate party held in the dining hall on the second floor of the theatre, former Lieutenant General Iwaichi Fujiwara and former Administrative Vice-Minister of Defense Yoshio Miwa (三輪良雄) gave congratulatory speeches, and Mishima also gave a speech.
+At the celebrate party held in the dining hall on the second floor of the theatre, former Lieutenant General Iwaichi Fujiwara and former Administrative Vice-Minister of Defense Yoshio Miwa gave congratulatory speeches, and Mishima also gave a speech.

-I have always thought that the postwar Japanese trend of abhorring anything simply because it is a military action is hypocritical in a sense.
-I do not mean this in the sense of militarism or fascism, but rather that there must be as many well-trained young people among the Japanese people as possible in their civilian lives who naturally have a military education and are ready to pick up a gun at any time, and who are ready to take up a gun and stand up at any time in the event of an external invasion, and only then will we be able to cultivate and nurture our own culture and ideology with confidence, and this is what motivated me to create the Tatenokai.